txoof/portfolioCreator/Backup_Plan.md

     * If the ClassOf-XXXX folder does not yet exist, you may create one (e.g. for a new group of preschool students)
 4. Drag and drop the Template Folder into the the ClasOf-XXXX folder
 5. Select and copy the URL at the top of the screen -- you will need this in the next step
+6. Repeat steps 1-5 as needed for all new students.

 <a name="create_spreadsheet"></a>
 ## Creating the PowerSchool Data Import for the PS Administrator